-We first featured Ian Turney-White’s impressive WW I biplane a few years ago in Model Airplane News, and we were thrilled to see it fly in a recent video shot at a Large Model Association meet at in Elvington, England.
-Powered by a 425cc JPX engine, the 19-foot-span scratch-built model weighs in at 195 pounds.
+One thing is for sure, WW1 biplanes make amazing giant scale projects, and when we talk about really big giant scale RC airplanes, half-scale (and larger), things really start to get exciting.
+First featured in Model Airplane News a few years ago, Ian Turney-White’s impressive WW I biplane is truly an amazing piece of work for sure.
+Here’s a flight video shot at a Large Model Association meet at in Elvington, England.
+Powered by a 425cc JPX engine, the 19-foot-span scratch-built biplane weighs in at 195 pounds.
 In addition to highlighting its great flight characteristics, this video by Dean and Pete Coxon shows a lot of the plane’s scale details.
 Enjoy!

 GREAT VIDEO, REMINDS ME OF MY HALF SIZE CUB .
 NOW OWNED BY BALSA USA

 Beautiful plane, and very nice flying.
 Great video.
 The HD1 is a pretty airplane.
 Nicely done.

 beautiful airplane.
 I’m glad to see I’m not the only one with loose flying wires

 Pretty COOL,keep up the good work over there, wish I wear there.
 Harry